ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/setup_new_course.md

 ---
-topic: "Setup: Course From Scratch"
+topic: "Setup: New Course"
 desc: "Setting up a new course level repo in this format"
 category_prefix: "Setup: "
 indent: true
 ---

-## Welcome!
+# Welcome!

 Dear instructor,